 Some may find it best to apply only in the morning, only at night, or morning and night.
 Test out a few different application times and see which one works for your life and skin type best.

-Strut Brightly is our pharmaceutical-grade Vitamin C cream, that blends Vitamin C with a few other gentle skin-brightening, firming, and hydrating ingredients like hyaluronic acid, and a botox-like topical peptide.
+Strut Brightly is our pharmaceutical-grade Vitamin C cream, that blends Vitamin C with a few other gentle skin-brightening, firming, and hydrating ingredients like hyaluronic acid, and botox-like topical Acetyl Hexapeptide.

-Have an Online Visit with our doctors today to see if Strut Brightly fits in with your glowy-skin goals.
+Have an free Online Questionnaire-Based Visit with our doctors today to see if Strut Brightly fits in with your glowy-skin goals.